BirdeeHub/lze/README.md

 `trigger_load` will resist being called multiple times on the same plugin name.
 It will return the list of names it skipped.

+There exists a function to check if a plugin is available to be loaded.

+`require('lze').state(name)` will return true if the plugin is ready to be loaded, false if already loaded or currently being loaded, and nil if it was never added.

+Less performant, but more informative:

-For debugging purposes, or if necessary, you may use `require('lze').query_state(name)` which will return a copy of the state of the plugin, false if loaded or being loaded, and nil if it was never added.
+For debugging purposes, or if necessary, you may use the table access form `require('lze').state[name]` which will return a COPY of the internal state of the plugin.

-It *copies* the value from state, so you should avoid using it unnecessarily for minor performance reasons, you should already have the values from your add function!
+You should already have a copy of the plugin via your handler's add function so you shouldn't ever NEED to get a copy.
+But it is nice for troubleshooting.

 > [!TIP]
 > You should delete the plugin from your handler's state